AhmedAtya74/NoSQLConcepts/README.md

 - Horizontal scalability

-## limitations of document databases
+## Limitations of document databases
 - More responsibity
   - Care about data in the application code
   - Care about redundant data